8 Halloween English Lessons for Fun, Spooky Learning

 - Skeleton in the closet

-You could put all of the meanings on a single worksheet and make copies, or create a PowerPoint that has 3-4 different meanings per slide.
+You could put all of the meanings on a single worksheet and make copies, or create a PowerPoint that has three or four different meanings per slide.
 During the lesson, students will have to match the idioms to their meanings, so you can set up the activity however you want it to run.

 - Divide your students into small groups or pairs, depending on class size.

-- Next, you will give each group a slip of paper containing one of your Halloween-themed idioms.
+- Give each group a slip of paper containing one of your Halloween-themed idioms.

 - Your student teams or pairs will read the idiom and the several choices of meanings (on a worksheet, PowerPoint presentation or another mode).
 Only one answer is correct.